gaepdit/gaepdit.github.io/new-dev/index.md

 ## Required online accounts

-* Create an [Atlassian account](https://id.atlassian.com/signup) and a [GitHub account](https://github.com/join).
-Provide your manager with your user name for each so you can be added to the EPD-IT teams.
+* Create a [GitHub account](https://github.com/signup) and provide your manager with your user name so you can be added to the EPD-IT team.

 ## Required Git setup